Baileys White Russian

 A ‘White Russian’ is a variation on a ‘Black Russian’ – a cocktail which contains coffee liqueur and vodka.

 Neither of the drinks is actually Russian in origin, the name probably derives from the use of vodka as one of the main ingredients (see also Moscow Mule).
+This cocktail is, famously, the Dude’s drink of choice in the Coen Brother’s The Big Lebowski.

-White Russian Ingredients
+Classic White Russian Cocktail

 There’s endless variations of this popular cocktail.
 The base ingredients are